Skip to main content

 Silent Auto-Restore Banner

-- No suspects: "Session recovered after unexpected exit."
+• No suspects: "Session recovered after unexpected exit."
 Auto-dismisses after 10 seconds.

-- With suspects: "Session recovered after unexpected exit — N panels created near the crash may be affected."
+• With suspects: "Session recovered after unexpected exit: N panels created near the crash may be affected."
 Stays until you dismiss it.

-Error Details and Crash Reporting
+Error Details, the Action Trail, and Crash Reporting

-Three buttons sit below the details:
+Three buttons sit alongside:

-- Copy stack: copies the stack trace to your clipboard
+• Copy stack: copies the stack trace.

 Crash Watchdog

-Daintree runs an external watchdog in a separate Electron UtilityProcess.
+Daintree runs an external watchdog in a separate Electron utility process.
 It has no UI of its own.
 Its job is to notice when the main process has frozen and force-kill it, so the recovery flow can take over on the next launch.
 The threshold is conservative on purpose: a synchronous garbage collection or a long native-module operation can pause the main process for several seconds, and the watchdog has to avoid mistaking that for a deadlock.

-On the next launch, Daintree consumes the flag (consumeWatchdogKillFlag) and annotates the crash classification as watchdog-deadlock with the killed PID, missed-beat count, and kill timestamp.
+On the next launch, Daintree consumes the flag and annotates the crash as watchdog-deadlock with the killed PID, missed-beat count, and kill timestamp.
 The flag is then unlinked unconditionally, so a stale file from a long-ago kill can't poison later launches.

 When the Watchdog Disables Itself

-- Title: "Crash watchdog disabled"
+• Title: "Crash watchdog disabled"

-- Description: "Deadlock detection stopped after {N} restart attempts.
+• Description: "Deadlock detection stopped after {N} restart attempts.
 Restart it to resume monitoring."

 Terminal Service Crashes